Skip to main content

 What is employee voice?

-This forward-thinking two-way communication not only helps employees feel their voice is heard but also helps senior leaders explain the rationale behind decisions.
+This forward-thinking two-way communication not only helps employees feel their voice is heard but also helps senior leaders explain the rationale behind decisions that impact the workforce.

 The value of employee voice